 How it works

-Your integration is a server that exposes two endpoints that Wavy Node calls:GET /users/{foreign_user_id}— Wavy Node requests user data from your system for compliance checks.POST /webhook— Wavy Node sends you real-time alerts when suspicious activity is detected.
+Your integration is a server that exposes two endpoints that Wavy Node calls:GET /users/{foreign_user_id}— Wavy Node requests user data from your system for compliance checks and report generation.POST /webhook— Wavy Node sends you real-time alerts when suspicious activity is detected.

 Wallet-to-user matching